U.S. Coast Guard aids stranded vessel Rascal off Tanguisson Beach, Guam, on Christmas weekend

-The crew of a U.S. Coast Guard 45-foot Response Boat-Medium from Station Apra Harbor tows the 28-foot recreational boat Rascal near Tanguisson Beach, Guam, on Dec.
+SANTA RITA, Guam – In a successful search and rescue operation executed by U.S. Coast Guard Forces Micronesia/Sector Guam and Guam Fire Rescue, the recreational vessel Rascal, with six adults aboard, was safely towed to Hagåtña Boat Basin after being disabled and adrift off Tanguisson Beach, Dec.
 23, 2023.

-In a successful search and rescue operation executed by U.S. Coast Guard Forces Micronesia/Sector Guam and Guam Fire Rescue, the recreational vessel Rascal, with six adults aboard, was safely towed to Hagåtña Boat Basin after the operator radioed in, reporting being disabled and adrift.
-(U.S. Coast Guard photo by Petty Officer 2nd Class William Naden)
+"This case underscores the importance of being prepared and calling for help at the first sign of trouble at sea," said Petty Officer 2nd Class Will Naden, the coxswain of CG 45753.
+"Our timely response was crucial, but equally important was the crew of Rascal's swift decision to contact us.
+Navigating through winds of 18-20 knots and 7-foot seas, our team demonstrated skill and coordination, ensuring a safe outcome."

+The Joint Rescue Sub-Center watchstanders received the distress call on Saturday morning from the operator of Rascal, a 28-foot Boston Whaler.
+The watchstanders promptly entered the distress phase of operations, issuing an Urgent Marine Information Broadcast and coordinating the Search and Rescue mission.
+They also placed the Rascal crew on a 15-minute communications check-in schedule during response.
+The ready 45-foot Response-Boat Medium CG 45753 crew from Station Apra Harbor launched, while watchstanders also briefed Guam Fire Rescue 2 for assistance.

 |Date Taken: